elastisys/compliantkubernetes/docs/operator-manual/aws.md

 This document describes how to set up Compliant Kubernetes on AWS.
 The setup has two major parts:

 1. Deploying at least two vanilla Kubernetes clusters
-2. Deploying Compliant Kubernetes applications
+2. Deploying Compliant Kubernetes apps

 Before starting, make sure you have [all necessary tools](getting-started.md).